bobko69/8PortLEDDistro/README.md

 ## How do I update the firmware?
 There are a couple of ways to update the firmware on the board.
 None of them use the Arduino IDE.

 - The easiest way is to connect the board to a computer with the USB-C port and on the computer navigate to [install.wled.me](https://install.wled.me/).
-Select the version of firmware you want to install and make sure to check 'my board has ethernet'.
+Select the version of firmware you want to install and make sure to click the 'Ethernet' button.
 Press the Install button and follow the rest of the prompts.
+When flashing is done you will see a 'WIFI Configuration' Promt.
+DO NOT answer this if you plan on controlling WLED with etherent or with the WLED-AP.

 - If you have built or downloaded an image, and if the board is connected to your wifi or ethernet network, from a computer navigate to the WLED page in the board.
 Click the config button, then click the security and updates button, then click the manual OTA update button.
 From here you will be able to select an image file to install.
 ![WLED update page](./img/WLED_update_page.png)